FuerteLoco/CarND-Vehicle-Detection/writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 The code for this step is contained in the first code cell of the Jupyter notebook.
-I started by reading in all 5966 KITTI vehicle and all 8968 non-vehicle images.
-I decided to leave out GIT car images since these are time sequenced frames and would need further preparation (shuffling for training / test split is not recommended).
-Thus there are more non-vehicle images than vehicle images, but overall this gave a better training result.
+I started by reading in all 8792 vehicle and all 8968 non-vehicle images.

 In code cell 2 I then explored different color spaces and different HOG parameters (orientations, pixels_per_cell, and cells_per_block...).
 I started with an inital parameter set which I've got by exploring color spaces and HOG features with quizzes provided in course material.